Skip to contents

 #> [1] "Accuracy" "AUC"

-run_searchlight() returns a named list of performance maps (one per metric).
-Each map is a NeuroVol you can write to disk with neuroim2::write_vol().
+run_searchlight() returned a named list of performance maps (one per metric — accuracy and AUC by default for two-class problems).
+Each entry is a NeuroVol you can save with neuroim2::write_vol() or display with any volumetric viewer.

 Regional classification